NorbsCode/item-link/README.md

 # Item Link Plugin for RuneLite

 A World of Warcraft-style item linking plugin for Old School RuneScape.
-Share items in chat with colored links that other plugin users can hover over to see detailed item information.
+Item names in chat are automatically highlighted with colored links that other plugin users can hover over to see detailed item information.

 ## Features

-- **Shift+Right-Click to Link**: Hold Shift and right-click any item in your inventory, equipment, or bank to add a "Link in chat" option
+- **Automatic Item Detection**: Just type item names naturally in chat - they'll be automatically highlighted!
 - **WoW-Style Rarity Colors**: Items are colored based on their GE value:
   - White: Under 10K
   - Green: 10K+